cranberrysama/website2/content/authors/admin/_index.md

     date_end: 2024-01-01
     summary: |
       Responsibilities include:
-      - Searching for topic related papers and Data extraction
+      - Searching for topic-related papers and Data extraction
       - Risk of Bias assessments
       - Supervised by Dr.Ishdorj